epam/edp-install/docs/user-guide/add-cluster.md

 # Add Cluster

-Adding other clusters allows deploying applications to several clusters when creating a stage of CD pipeline in EDP Portal.

-!!! note
-    Before proceeding with the content on this documentation page, it's essential to ensure that Argo CD is integrated into the same cluster with an identical name.
-At present, EDP operates with the shared Argo CD, necessitating the copying of the secret to the namespace where Argo CD is installed.
-The command sample is below:
-    ```bash
-    kubectl get secret <SECRET_NAME> --namespace=edp -o yaml | sed 's/namespace: .*/namespace: argocd/' | kubectl apply -f -
-    ```
+This page provides comprehensive instructions on how to integrate a new cluster into the KubeRocketCI workloads.
+By doing so, it creates an opportunity for users to employ multi-cluster deployment, thereby facilitating the segregation of different environments across various clusters.

+## Prerequisites

+Before moving ahead, ensure you have already performed the guidelines outlined in the [Argo CD Integration](../operator-guide/argocd-integration.md#deploy-argo-cd-application-to-remote-cluster-optional) page.

+## Deploy to Remote Cluster

-To add a cluster, follow the steps below:
+To deploy an application to a remote cluster, follow the steps below:

-1. Navigate to the `EDP` -> `Configuration` -> `Clusters` and click the **+ Add cluster** button:
+1. Navigate to `KubeRocketCI portal` -> `Configuration` -> `Clusters` and click the **+ Add cluster** button:

   !![Clusters menu](../assets/user-guide/add_new_cluster.png "Clusters menu")